subin-kim-cv/NVP/README.md

 ```
 * This repository of [tiny-cuda-nn](https://github.com/subin-kim-cv/tiny-cuda-nn) is slightly different from original implementation of [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn)

-### Datasets
+### Dataset
-First, download the UVG-HD datasets from the following links:
+First, download the UVG-HD dataset from the following link:

 * [UVG-HD](http://ultravideo.fi/#testsequences)